theislab/hadge/docs/usage.md

 ```

-### **Executor and resource specifications:**
+### Executor and resource specifications:

-* The pipeline can be run either locally or on a HPC.
+* The pipeline can be run either locally or on an HPC.
 You can set the executor by running the pipeline with `-profile standard` or `-profile cluster`.
 Of course, you can add other profiles if you want.
 * Feel free to add other configurations, e.g. the number of CPUS, the memory allocation, etc. If you are new to Nextflow framework, please visit the [Nextlfow page](https://www.nextflow.io/docs/latest/config.html#).
 * As default, the pipeline is run locally with the standard profile, where all processes annotated with the big_mem label are assigned 4 cpus and 16 Gb of memory.

 ```
 profiles{